redis-developer/skillmarket/README.md

 ```

 # Full code example
 The code used in this blogpost can be found in the [GitHub repo](https://github.com/julianmateu/skillmarket-blogpost).
-The bakcend together with redis can be launched
-using docker compose:
+The backend together with redis can be launched using docker compose:
 ```bash
 docker compose up -d --build
 ```